BalakaDEV/balaka_construtor/README.md

 - Needs the creation of the item __"tool"__ so that the player can receive and perform the service
 - With 100% support: Balaka#9918
 - Idealization and Development: Guilherme "Balaka" (Balaka#9918)

+## 🔧 Installation
+1. Drag the file to the resources folder make your server keeping the same name
+2. Go to your * server.cfg * and run the start command: `start balaka_construtor`
+3. Ready now is to address the coordinates present in the script's client.lua and start.

 ## 📫 Contributing to the script